tfabris/BlueGigaEmpeg/README.md

 Connect the USB cable from the computer to the Arduino USB connector.
 This is the USB connector exposed on the end of the BlueGigaEmpeg enclosure.
-The correct USB cable was supplied with the Arduino, however keep in mind this is a different kind of USB cable than the one that is used to upgrade the Bluetooth chip's firmware.
-This one is the old style A-to-B connector.
+The correct USB cable was supplied with the BlueGigaEmpeg, it is an old style A-to-B connector.

 Using the Arduino IDE, open the BlueGigaEmpeg.ino project and compile and upload it to the Arduino Mega board.